+NEO total direct compensation during that same period has trended marginally higher, with year-over-year fluctuations attributable for the most part to changes in the former CEO's compensation and to changes in the constitution of the NEO group as a whole.
 NEO compensation is not strongly correlated to Shareholder returns in the short to medium term, in part because equity-based incentives are calculated at the time of grant, which do not reflect the actual value of compensation paid when such incentives vest.
 In the long-term NEO compensation is directly affected by the Company's share performance as a result of awards that vest at the end of three years in the form of PSUs, thus providing an alignment of management and Shareholder interests.

-Commencing in 2016, PSUs under the LTIP are awarded annually to the NEOs based on a percentage of his or her base salary, ranging from 35% to 100%.
+PSUs under the LTIP are awarded annually to the NEOs based on a percentage of his or her base salary, ranging from 40% to 100%.
 In addition, the Company's STIP awards provide an "at-risk" component of compensation based on successful performance of key financial objectives.
-These "at-risk" components (the LTIP and STIP awards) ranged from 34% to 71% of the TDC earned in 2019.
+These "at-risk" components (the LTIP and STIP awards) ranged from 42% to 64% of the TDC earned in 2020.